 When I am ill, I want to see a doc, not a vet.
 I was a deejay before, but now I am an emcee in a nightclub.
 That's a-whole-nother problem!
 He is always taking pills, either uppers or downers.

-Live reporting is very popular nowadays, so we bring you Jenny - live!
+Live reporting is very popular nowadays, so we bring you Jenny - live! ©

-Q 7 How do you form new words?
+- Q 6 Think of at least 10 new words that have recently entered the language you speak, and identify the word formation process(es) that have taken place in their creation. - Q7 How do you form new words?
 How do you know how to?